 What is cadence and how can I estimate it?

-Cadence is the rate at which a cyclist is turning the pedals, in rpm unit (revolutions per minute).
-There are many cadence sensor on the markets nowadays, but you don't need that gadget for a rough estimate.
-The only thing that approach requires is a watch, timer or other time measuring device.
+Cadence is the rate at which a cyclist is turning the pedals in rpm unit (revolutions per minute).
+There are many cadence sensors on the market nowadays, but you don't need that gadget for a rough estimate.
+The only thing that approach requires is a watch, timer, or other time measuring device.
 You can do it in different ways:

-- calculate the revolutions in 15 seconds, then multiply by 4
+- Calculate the revolutions in 15 seconds, then multiply by 4; or

 How to use bike cadence and speed calculator?

-Have you ever wondered what best cyclist cadence is when they are taking part in Tour de France, e.g., chasing the peloton?
-Or maybe you want to have a rough idea of how fast you were going on your bike trip?
+Have you ever wondered what the best cyclist cadence is when they are taking part in Tour de France, e.g., chasing the peloton?
+Or maybe you want a rough idea of how fast you were going on your bike trip?
 Let's check it:

 The table and chart appearing below the calculator show the speed in km/h and mph for eight chosen cadences.
-The formulas used for speed and cadence calculations looks as follows:
+The formulas used for speed and cadence calculations look as follows:

-- Use it as a bike cadence calculator: if you know your speed – for example from GPS device – you can calculate the cadence.
+Use it as a bike cadence calculator: if you know your speed – for example, from a GPS device – you can calculate the cadence.

-- Use it as a bike speed calculator: if you know your cadence – for example from cadence sensor or rough estimation – you can find your speed.
+Use it as a bike speed calculator: if you know your cadence – for example, from a cadence sensor or rough estimation – you can find your speed.